jsingason/rs/README.md

 ### Listing Scripts

 To list all available scripts in your project, use the following command:

 ```bash
 rs
 ```

+or

 ```bash
 rs -l
 ```

-This will display a list of all scripts defined in your `package.json` file.
+This will display a list of all scripts defined in your `package.json` file, directory scripts for the current path, and global scripts.

 ### Running a Script